 Introduction to OfficeRnD Analytics

-OfficeRnD Analytics gives your team all the information needed to run your space with detailed dashboards tracking revenue, traffic, occupancy, bookings, and utilization.
-So you can spend more time making decisions and less time making reports.
-Analytics is available today for all users.
+OfficeRnD Analytics gives your team the information needed to run your space, with detailed dashboards tracking revenue, traffic, occupancy, bookings, and utilization.
+So you spend more time making decisions and less time making reports.
+Analytics was announced at the event as available for all users.

 • Drag and drop widgets to create a custom dashboard